Chaotic dynamics in a macrospin spin-torque nano-oscillator with delayed feedback

-Finally, regions `F' and `G' in Fig.~\ref{fig:rgb_phase} represent phenomena that only occur at long delays (more than 10 periods) and high feedback amplitudes.
-Such delays are comparable to the typical relaxation time toward the steady state orbit, i.e., the time required for initial transients associated with stable precession states like IPP or OPP to die out. `F' represents a behavior in which transitions between the IPP and OPP states are seen.
-In contrast to `C' and `D', the oscillator remains in each of the IPP or OPP states for a longer duration, but switches intermittently between the two as in the chaotic state.
+Intermittency occurs for long time delays where $\tau \gg T_0$.
+As discussed above, this represents chaotic switching between well-defined IPP and OPP states.
+Such delays are comparable to the typical relaxation time toward the steady state orbit, i.e., the time required for initial transients associated with stable precession states like IPP or OPP to die out.
+In this regime, the oscillator settles into IPP or OPP states but switches intermittently between the two as in the chaotic state.
 An example of the time evolution is shown in Fig.~\ref{fig:damped}.

-This figure depicts a typical time trace in the `F' region where the feedback drives near-periodic switching between the IPP and OPP states.
-After each switching event, the oscillator relaxes toward a stable oscillatory state, but transients that reappear in the feedback signal after a long delay causes the system to switch to the other oscillation state. `G' is similar, but describes transitions between the IPP state and the extinguished state, where no oscillations are present.
-This is similar to the `oscillator death' scenario in systems of coupled limit-cycle oscillators.~\cite{Matthews:1990co} This behavior follows on from the different values of $\langle m_x \rangle$ attainable in the IPP phase (Fig~\ref{fig:modefreq}), where $\langle m_x \rangle > 0$ combined with large $\Delta j < 0$ results in a suppression of the IPP mode and stabilization in the non-oscillatory state.
+The time trace shows that the feedback drives near-periodic switching between the IPP and OPP states.
+After each switching event, the oscillator relaxes toward a stable oscillatory state, but transients that reappear in the feedback signal after a long delay causes the system to switch to the other oscillation state.
+Similar transitions are also observed between the IPP state and the static state where no oscillations are present.
+This is similar to the `oscillator death' scenario in systems of coupled limit-cycle oscillators.~\cite{Matthews:1990co} This behavior follows on from the different values of $\langle m_x \rangle$ attainable in the IPP phase [Fig.~\ref{fig:states}(c)], where $\langle m_x \rangle > 0$ combined with large $\Delta j < 0$ results in a suppression of the IPP mode and stabilization in the non-oscillatory state.

-In summary, we have shown that delayed feedback in a macrospin spin-torque nano-oscillator can result in a variety of dynamical states, where transitions between different oscillation modes (such as in-plane and out-of-plane precession) can be triggered by using different delays and feedback amplitude.
-This is inherently possible due to the strongly nonlinear nature of magnetization dynamics, combined with the presence of multiple (and possibly degenerate) oscillatory states.
-The results suggest that delayed feedback may be a practical way for generating chaos and complex transient states in such oscillators, which might be useful for tasks such as fast random number generation~\cite{Li:2013il, Virte:2014bw}, chaos multiplexing for cryptography,~\cite{Scholl:1999} and chaos-based computing.~\cite{Ditto:2008gm}
+In summary, delayed feedback in a macrospin spin-torque nano-oscillator can result in a variety of dynamical states, where transitions between different oscillation modes can be triggered.
+The results suggest that delayed feedback may be a practical way for generating chaos and complex transient states in such oscillators, which might be useful for tasks such as fast random number generation~\cite{Uchida:2008gx, Li:2013il, Virte:2014bw}, chaos multiplexing for cryptography,~\cite{Scholl:1999} and chaos-based computing.~\cite{Ditto:2008gm}